Richmond Folk Festival in the Schools

 151009-rff-outreach-church-sisters-at-st-andrews-es-0080-web-ready.jpg

-Returning after a hiatus of several years, the Richmond Folk Festival once again fills auditoriums and classrooms at Richmond-area schools with performances and presentations of deeply rooted cultural expressions, shared by some of the country’s finest traditional artists.
+The Richmond Folk Festival fills auditoriums and classrooms at Richmond-area schools with performances and presentations of deeply rooted cultural expressions, shared by some of the country’s finest traditional artists.
 These programs not only expose children to performances by excellent artists; they also provide them with opportunities to learn about new cultures, communities, and artistic traditions, expanding their horizons with interactive, multicultural learning experiences.
 Often these outreach programs reach students who have limited access to cultural enrichment opportunities.

-This year the festival will also be launching a new collaboration, as Chicago-based blues musician Melody Angel visits the State Farm Correctional Center, where she will perform and share a musical collaboration with the inmates there.
+In 2023, the Festival launched a new collaboration, as Chicago-based blues musician Melody Angel visited the State Farm Correctional Center, where she performed and shared a musical collaboration with the inmates there.
+Learn more about this outreach program by viewing this 2023 recap video from The Richmond Times-Dispatch.

 These programs are made possible through the generous support of the festival’s sponsors, especially its school shows partner, JAMinc, who provides transportation, audio support, and local on-site coordination.